Even if you’re happy and believe that your job will be around for a while, there are good reasons to have multiple income streams.

 In this article, we’ll explore the different types of income, explain the difference between income streams and sources, and the importance of having an income strategy to support your wellbeing.

 What is Income?

 Income is money you earn for exchanging your time, skill, labor, capital, or service.
-For most individuals, income is earned through wages either paid salary or hourly.
-While others may get income from other activities such as business activities, rental properties, or investments in stocks.
-You can think of any money that comes into your life that is subject to taxes as a type of income.
+For most individuals, income is earned through wages, either paid salary or hourly.
+In contrast, others may get income from other activities such as business activities, rental properties, or investments in stocks.
+You can think of any money that comes into your life subject to taxes as a type of income.

 Why is it important to know the types, sources, and streams of income?

 The more you understand how income is generated, the less you feel constrained about earning money only through exchanging time or skills.
 When you understand the various types of income, you can make better decisions that build real wealth that includes financial gains and more free time.
 Knowing the types of income can help you understand the following:

 - Quit undesirable jobs and find meaningful work